FhenixProtocol/cofhe-docs/docs/devdocs/tutorials/acl-usage-examples.md

 ```

 ### Allowance for Decryptions
-To decrypt a ciphertext off-chain via the decryption network, the issuer must be allowed on the ciphertext handle.
+To decrypt a ciphertext off-chain via the decryption network, the issuer must be allowed on the ciphertext handle via `FHE.allow(userAddress)`.
 ```solidity
 contract A {
     private mapping(address -> uint256) balances;